Biography

 Research Areas

-- High-Energy-Density Physics (HEDP): First-principles investigations on equation of state (EOS), transport properties, opacity, and stopping power of materials at extreme conditions through density-functional theory-based quantum molecular dynamics (QMD), orbital-free molecular dynamics (OFMD), and path-integral Monte Carlo (PIMC) simulations
+- High-Energy-Density Physics (HEDP): First-principles investigations on equation of state (EOS), transport properties, opacity, and stopping power of materials at extreme conditions through density functional theory (DFT)-based quantum molecular dynamics (QMD), orbital-free molecular dynamics, and path-integral Monte Carlo simulations

 - Inertial Confinement Fusion (ICF): Implementing/using accurate QMD-based EOS, transport, opacity, and stopping-power models in radiation–hydrodynamics codes for reliable ICF simulations; designing/analyzing integrated implosion and focused experiments to understand and control Rayleigh–Taylor instability growth (from laser imprint and other seeds); understanding thermonuclear burns in ICF targets through multidimensional radiation–hydrodynamics simulations

-- Computational Physics: Developing time-dependent density-functional-theory (TD-DFT) codes for ab initio studies of high-energy-density plasmas; exploring new rezoning/regriding strategies in Lagrangian hydrodynamics; developing advanced finite-element algorithms for quantum/classical simulations of many-body systems; Exploring new computational methods beyond mean-field DFT for HED sciences
+- Computational Physics: Developing time-dependent, mixed deterministic-stochastic density functional theory (TD-mDFT) codes for ab initio studies of high-energy-density physics, with advanced finite-element algorithms for quantum many-body systems; exploring new computational methods beyond mean-field DFT for high-energy-density sciences

-- Intense/Ultrafast Laser Interactions with Atoms, Molecules, Clusters, Solids, and Plasmas: Understanding the ultrafast ionization and radiation behaviors in intense/ultrafast laser interactions with matter
+- Intense/Ultrafast Laser Interactions with Atoms, Molecules, Clusters, Solids, and Plasmas: Understanding the ultrafast ionization and radiation behaviors in intense/ultrafast laser interactions with matter, with particular interest in many-electron correlation physics

 Full publication list can be found here